argonautproject/us-core-patient-data-feed/spec.md

 1. Servers MAY support filters beyond those listed in Table 1 for each resource type.
 2. Servers SHOULD align any additional filters with existing search parameter names, when applicable.
-3. Servers SHALL support Subscriptions with zero or more supported filters in a filter-criteria extension.

 ### 6.4 Delivery (Channel and Payload Support)
 1. Servers SHALL support the `rest-hook` channel type for notification delivery.